mekaufman/cloud-foundry/cfee-responsibilities.md

 # Your responsibilities by using {{site.data.keyword.cfee_full_notm}}
 {: #responsibilities-cfee}

 Learn about management responsibilities and terms and conditions that you have when you use {{site.data.keyword.cfee_full}}.
+See [Cloud Services terms](/docs/overview/terms-of-use?topic=overview-terms) for overall terms of use.
 {:shortdesc}

 ## Management responsibilities